Hi, I’m Brent Weaver.

 While helping people make more money is exciting, I don’t think it’s all about the money.
 But measuring deals and the number of clients is an easy way to gauge some success.

-Before I started UGURUS in 2012, I ran a digital agency for almost thirteen years called HotPress Web.
+Before I started UGURUS in 2012, I ran a digital agency for thirteen years called HotPress Web.
 We grew the business to over three hundred active clients, working with businesses of all sizes.
 From billion-dollar, publicly traded companies like Dish Network, to local top restaurants like D Bar, Vesta, and Breckenridge Brewery.
 We ended up getting acquired by my good friend and mentor, Phil Lockwood of Distill Agency.

 My thirteen years building websites and doing digital marketing for hundreds of companies and organizations was like getting an unofficial master’s in business administration.